20200890-JoHoYeon/20200890-JoHoYeon/README.md

 ## Notice :question:

-Recently, I have also become interested in the backend field, so I am working on projects centered on JSP. :+1:
+Recently, I have also become interested in the backend field, so I am working on projects centered on ASP. :+1:

-And I will study JSP in depth to complete and finish the project :+1:
+And I will study ASP in depth to complete and finish the project :+1:

 ## My dream :exclamation: